alexwlchan/alexwlchan.net/src/_drafts/finding-tint-colours-with-k-means.md

 ---
 layout: post
-title: Getting a tint colour from an image with Python and k-means
+title: Getting a tint colour from an image with Python and <em>k</em>-means
 summary:
 category: Programming and code
 ---